 Dinner, Drinks and Dancing

-Time to visit a completely different type of palace now - Brewhemia is Scotland’s only ‘Beer Palace’.
+Time to visit a completely different type of palace now – Brewhemia is Scotland’s only ‘Beer Palace’.
 This building is a wonderland, with many floors and mezzanines, secret rooms and clashing styles and themes.
-As well as an incredible selection of drinks (non-drinkers will not be disappointed) there’s a great Scottish menu and plenty of atmosphere on offer.
-Local musicians, cabaret acts, live bands and everything in between is on offer to entertain and wow.
+As well as an incredible selection of drinks (non-drinkers will also not be disappointed) there’s a great Scottish menu, as well as a regular programme of local musicians, cabaret acts and live bands.

 Sunday Morning